robertsonmcclure/robertsonmcclure.github.io/_projects/janet_joy_wilson.md

 order: 4
 ---

-I attempted to create a site that felt like an open book.
-This site includes a blog and a searchable library of books.
+Janet wanted a website.
+I made a website.
+Kind of feels like an open books.
+Bingo.